It’s all too common to complain about how little time we have to get something done or how we’re not the best at time management.

 Closely tied to the previous tip, having the right workspace is key to promoting work efficiency.
-Whether it’s your work desk or home office in case you’re working remotely, the right surroundings will keep you from being distracted and motivate you to concentrate on the work at hand.
+Whether it’s your work desk or home office—if working remotely—the right surroundings will keep you from being distracted and motivate you to concentrate on work.

-Along with your physical workspace, you also need to pay close attention to how you maintain your digital workspace.
-I for instance disconnect myself from the physical office whenever I work so it’s pretty clear why I’d want to keep my “digital desk” as clean as possible so I have no access to possible time wasters.
+Along with your physical workspace, you must also pay close attention to how you maintain your digital workspace.
+I, for instance, disconnect from the physical office whenever I work so it’s pretty clear why I’d want to keep my digital desk as clean as possible, so I have no access to possible time wasters.

-This is a common tip but up to this day, people still seem to think that being a multitasker is a positive trait.
+This is a common tip, but to this day, people still seem to think that being a multitasker is a positive trait.
 It’s not.
-By doing 2-3-4 things at the same time you’re putting less quality into each task and risking to forget about a priority or urgent task you might have.
+By doing 2-3-4 things simultaneously, you’re putting less quality into each task and risking forgetting about a priority or urgent task you might have.

-Since we’re barely starting to notice the negative effects of multitasking, there aren’t that many digital solutions to this problem.
-It’s above all a matter of changing your way of thinking and making a commitment to take care of tasks one by one.
+Since we’re barely noticing the harmful effects of multitasking, there aren’t many digital solutions to this problem.
+It’s, above all, a matter of changing your way of thinking and committing to take care of tasks one by one.
 Slash is a self-called “productivity machine” that makes you work on one single task at a time and records how much time you spent on it.

 Make sure you’re working on the right tasks for your skillset.